redhat-cop/ansible_rekey_variables/README.md

 ## Viewing encrypted variables with new vault password

-You can test it with debug module as described in this [example](https://docs.ansible.com/ansible/latest/user_guide/vault.html#viewing-encrypted-variables).
+It can be tested with the debug module as described in this [example](https://docs.ansible.com/ansible/latest/user_guide/vault.html#viewing-encrypted-variables).

+## License
+GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)